lucianoayres/modelzilla/README.md

 ## Output Example

 Here's what a Modelfile might look like after a spin in the **Modelfile Generator**—this one is designed to help users learn Machine Learning with Python.
+For a closer look at the full example, you can find the file [here](./modelfiles/Python_Machine_Learning_Assistant).

 ```plaintext
 # META_DESCRIPTION